pkliui/SkiNet/docs/source/documentation.md

 # Documenation

-This documenation is built with sphinx.
+This documentation is built with sphinx.
 To complete the documentation further:

 ## Make a new conda environment